-While the recycling rate for beverage containers in Canada is approximately 75%, we all need to do more to make sure ALL beverage containers are recycled.
+While the average of the recovery rates for beverage containers in Canada is approximately 75%, we all need to do more to make sure ALL beverage containers are recycled.
 PET is the second most valuable item in the Blue Box program in Ontario and the more the product is captured, the more it can be reused repeatedly.
 In Ontario, stewards, such as Nestlé Waters Canada pay 50% of the cost of the municipal blue box programs.
 This will increase with the implementation of the Extended Producer Responsibility program where producers will cover 100% of the cost of the blue box program.
 Nestlé Waters Canada is in support of the EPR program and the additional costs as it promises to help increase the recycling rates in Ontario.

 Through our industry association, the Canadian Beverage Association, we aim to advance recycling policies so that we can capture and reuse as many PET beverage containers as possible, and to educate our consumers about the impact they can make by recycling, and preventing valuable plastic materials from being discarded.